• Skip to primary navigation

 What You Need for This Recipe

-Each ingredient plays a key role in making this soup creamy, tangy, and deeply flavorful.
+Each ingredient plays a key role in making this soup creamy, tangy, and deeply flavorful, especially starchy potatoes and acidic pickle juice.

-• Potatoes – Russet or Yukon Gold potatoes work best.
-They break down slightly while cooking, creating a creamy base without needing heavy cream.
+• Potatoes - Russet or Yukon Gold potatoes work best.
+They break down slightly while cooking, creating a creamy base without needing heavy cream, especially when simmered until fork-tender (about 12-15 minutes).

 • Dill Pickles & Pickle Juice - The star ingredients.
 Chopped pickles add bursts of crunch, while the juice brings tanginess to balance the richness of the soup.